Issuetrak provides the means to deploy the API via either the Issuetrak Deployment Utility (IDU) or the Issuetrak Deployment Manager (IDM).

 - An account called “APIUser” will be added within your Issuetrak site.
 It will only be visible when querying the SQL server for this account.
 This account must remain active, and should not be modified.

-- A new application called api will be created in the root of your Issuetrak site in IIS.
+- A new application called api will be created at the root of your Issuetrak site in IIS.

 If you want to learn more in general about deploying Issuetrak before performing an API deployment, you can find more about Issuetrak Deployment Fundamentals here.